 W&L Employee Resource Group (ERG) Program

 Washington and Lee recognizes the value of fostering a strong sense of community among faculty and staff.
-To support meaningful connections, the Provost's Office and Human Resources have partnered to offer Employee Resource Groups (ERGs), which bring together employees with shared interests and experiences.
+To support meaningful connections, the Provost's Office and Human Resources have partnered to offer Employee Resource Groups (ERGs), which bring together employees with shared interests.
 ERGs are voluntary, employee-led groups open to all faculty and staff.
 ERGs strengthen our University community by acting as a platform for employees to connect, share experiences, and contribute to a supportive workplace environment.

-While ERGs are employee-led, the University provides funding and infrastructure to support robust events and programming.
 All faculty and staff are welcome to attend and participate in any ERG.
 Please contact the co-chairs listed below to stay informed on ERG programming:

 - Alumni: Alumni Engagement Sponsored (by invitation)